-I am a fourth-year PhD Candidate in Economics at Princeton University, specializing in energy economics and applied econometrics.
+I am a fifth-year PhD Candidate in Economics at Princeton University, specializing in energy economics and applied econometrics.

 My research explores how subsidy design and regulation have shaped the formation of the utility-scale solar market in the United States.